lagrangedao/docs/mars-testnet/README.md

 ## Goals

-- 100 GPUs, 1Million Images
+- Harness the power of 100 GPUs to generate 1 million images.
-- Validate the large-scale GPU computing on Lagrange Network
+- Validate large-scale GPU computing on the Lagrange Network.
-- Adaption of models on image generation, e.g. Stable diffusion, Lora, Dall-E
+- Explore the adaptation of models such as Stable diffusion, Lora, and Dall-E for image generation.
-- Developer experience and feedback on space building and datasets
+- Solicit developer feedback on space building and datasets.
-- Multichain Payment and debug on the payment channel
+- Multichain Payment and debug on the payment channel.
-- Validate Lagrange Network’s new GPU marketplace
+- Validate Lagrange Network's new GPU marketplace.
-- Co-working with partners in AI, Gaming, and other metaverse projects
+- Collaborate with partners in AI, gaming, and the metaverse.
-- Community participation in AIGC includes images and scene
+- Engage our community in the AIGC including images and scenes.
-- Attract AI and ML enthusiasts/ experts to the Lagrange Network community.
+- Attract AI and ML enthusiasts/ experts to the Lagrange Network community

 ## Tasks and Rewards: